 Please click a section to view frequently asked questions and answers:

 Students, faculty and staff must purchase and display a parking decal while parking a vehicle on campus.
-Residents of the Rosen College Apartments do not need to purchase a parking decal.
-Upon your move-in to housing, you will register for your parking decal.
+All permits are issued through UCF Parking Services.

 No additional application is required for the Rosen College of Hospitality Management.
-If you are interested in attending UCF to study Hospitality Management, Event Management or Restaurant and Foodservice Management please indicate that as your major on the UCF Application for Admission.
+If you are interested in attending UCF to study Hospitality Management, Entertainment Management, Event Management or Restaurant and Foodservice Management, please indicate that as your major on the UCF Application for Admission.

-No, all transfer students must meet UCF’s Undergraduate Admissions criteria. http://admissions.ucf.edu/apply/prospective/.
+No, all transfer students must meet UCF’s Undergraduate Admissions criteria.
+Click HERE to see the requirements.
 While the Rosen College does not have any additional requirements or pre-requisites, the College suggests that transfer students take two of the following three math classes; College Algebra, Statistics or Computer Fundamentals for Business.
 They also suggest that you have (micro/macro) Economics.

 No, Rosen College does not have special admissions requirements for undergraduate international students.
-Please visit http://admissions.ucf.edu/apply/international/ for more information for international applicants applying to UCF.
+Please click HERE for more information for international applicants applying to UCF.

 Click here for more in-depth information about each of our graduate programs and answers to FAQs.